-Our research apprenticeships (SOC GEN 196, 2 units) are designed for Juniors and Seniors; first and second year students are encouraged instead to seek out SRP 99 undergraduate research opportunities.
-New SOC GEN 196 research apprenticeship opportunities are posted on this webpage a couple weeks before the start of each regular session quarter.
-ISG apprenticeship opportunities range from library research for a social science themed project, to work in a wet laboratory.
-The number of opportunities available each quarter is highly variable, and tends to be highest closer to the start of the academic year.
+ISG undergraduate research opportunities are designed for Juniors and Seniors; first and second year students are encouraged instead to enroll in SRP 99 research projects.
+New ISG research opportunities are posted on this webpage a couple weeks before the start of each regular session quarter.

-After being interviewed and selected by the project leader, students must submit a SOC GEN 196 course contract by the end of Week 2, in order to receive course credit.
-On www.my.ucla.edu, under CLASSES, select CONTRACT COURSES, and supply the information requested; print contract; have your project mentor sign it, and turn this in to the Institute’s student affairs officer (1308 Rolfe Hall) by noon on Friday of Week 2.
-You do NOT need our department chair’s signature on a SOC GEN 196 contract.
+If chosen for a project, students typically enroll in a course contract (SOC GEN 196 or 199).
+On www.my.ucla.edu, under CLASSES, select CONTRACT COURSES, and supply the information requested.
+NOTE: for HBS major program credit, you should choose letter grade option.
+Print contract and have your project mentor sign it.
+Turn this in to the Institute’s student affairs officer (1308 Rolfe Hall) by noon on Friday of Week 2.
+You do NOT need department chair’s signature on course contract.

 - SPRING 2014: Historical Studies in Genetics and Bioinformatics

 - WINTER 2014: Shifting Understandings of Autism and the Environment in Science & Society; Popular Descriptions of Environmental Epigenetics; Historical studies in mid-century genetics and bio-informatics; Bone Marrow Recruitment and Registration

 - FALL 2013: Clinical Exome Sequencing/discussion of results; Environmental dysregulation of germline function in C. elegans; Deaf Genetics Projects/Cancer Genetics Education for the Deaf Community